In today’s post you’re going to learn all about why you NEED a pool thermometer …

 Well, invest in a pool thermometer of course!

-A pool thermometer is a cheap and easy way to help keep your pool chemistry levels regulated while maintaining comfortable swimming conditions for your family.
+It’s a cheap and easy way to help keep your pool chemistry levels regulated while maintaining comfortable swimming conditions for your family.

 They display temperature either on a separate display console or with some models, even a smartphone app.